 The EPA still recommends MERV 13 or True HEPA as one of the most effective filter ratings outside of HEPA.
 You may need to ensure your HVAC system has a True HEPA or Absolute HEPA filter.

-However, some older systems do not work appropriately with MERV filters, so you may need a multi-layered option—for example, an air purification induct.
-You may also need to investigate portable air purification technologies.
+However, some older systems do not work appropriately with MERV filters, so you may need a multi-layered option—for example, an air purifiers induct.
+You may also need to investigate portable air purifier technologies.

 Portable air purifiers, like the Hydroxyl Blaster, Beyond Air Guardian, and Pure & Clean all provide portable True HEPA protection and 0.3-micron capturing technology, so you can ensure your facility is protected against the dangerous MPPS that could harm your workers or customers.
 These products are the perfect solution for sick building syndrome or to help with facility reopening during the COVID pandemic.